 8.4 Interim protective measures

-8.4.2 Where the arbitral tribunal orders injunctive relief, but the party concerned does not voluntarily comply with such an interim measure, the arbitral tribunal may request the assistance of the competent state court, which will apply its own procedural law.
+8.4.2 Where the arbitral tribunal seated in Switzerland orders injunctive relief, but the party concerned does not voluntarily comply with such an interim measure, the arbitral tribunal or a party may request the assistance of the competent state court, which will apply its own procedural law.

 8.4.3 Both the arbitral tribunal and the state court may make the granting of interim or protective measures conditional upon provision of appropriate security.

 Ibid, art 183(3).

 8.5.1 If court assistance is necessary with respect to the taking of evidence in connection with arbitral proceedings, an arbitral tribunal seat in Switzerland (or a party with the consent of the arbitral tribunal) may ask the state court at the place of the arbitration for assistance.
 The state court will apply its own procedural law.
 Upon request, the state court may apply or take into account other forms of procedure.

 Equally, an arbitral tribunal seated abroad or a party to a foreign arbitral proceedings may, with the consent of the arbitral tribunal, request the assistance of the state court at the place where the taking of evidence is to take place.